 Connect With Us

-This information is provided in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+This information is provided in accordance with the Jeanne Clery Disclosure of Public Safety Policy and Campus Crime Statistics Act.

 Definitions of crime categories are taken from the FBI's Uniform Crime Reporting program.

 The Jeanne Clery Disclosure of Public Safety Policy and Campus Crime Statistics Act of 1998 requires institutions of higher education receiving federal financial aid to report specified crime statistics on college campuses and to provide other safety and crime information to members of the campus community.